Link to this sectionDatasets#

 For datasets over 100,000 images, name / size / width / height sorts are disabled to keep the gallery responsive.
 Newest, oldest, and annotation-count sorts remain available.

-Use the label filter set to Unlabeled to quickly find images that still need annotation.
+Use the Annotations filter set to Unannotated to quickly find images that still need annotation.
 This is especially useful for large datasets where you want to track labeling progress.

 Click any image to open the fullscreen viewer with: